spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/installation/windows.rst

       wsl --list --verbose

    If WSL installed correctly, you should see a list of installed distributions (as well as their WSL versions).
-Find the name of the distribution you just installed (which should be something like ``Ubuntu`` or ``Ubuntu-20.04``), then run the following command:
+Find the name of the distribution you just installed (which should be something like ``Ubuntu`` or ``Ubuntu-20.04``), then specify that name in the following command:

    .. code::

       wsl --set-version Ubuntu 1

-   You can then run ``wsl --list --verbose`` again to check that the distribution has changed from WSL2 to WSL1.
+   After you run this command, you can then run ``wsl --list --verbose`` again to check that the distribution has changed from WSL2 to WSL1.

 #.
 Environment preparation

-   Now that you have set up an Ubuntu environment with WSL, please open Ubuntu and run the following command to install various packages that will be needed to install SCT.
+   Now that you have set up an Ubuntu environment with WSL, please open Ubuntu and run the following commands to install various packages that will be needed to install SCT.

    .. code-block:: sh